wildstormberry/configure-ad/README.md

 Step 1:

-Set up a resource group and virtual network/subnet for a Domain Controller (DC) and a Client-1 virtual machine for Active Directory deployment in Azure.
+Set up a resource group and virtual network/subnet specifically for the Active Directory environment in Azure.

 - First, in a registered Azure subscription, create, name, select the proper time zone, and save a resource group that will house all resources that will be used for the Active Directory environment.
 These resources include virtual machines, virtual networks/subnets, virtual network interface cards, network security groups, etc.
 <p>